MaurizioLoc/FCC-Responsive-Web-Design-projects/README.md

 # freecodecamp-Responsive-Web-Design-projects
-These were my solutions for the projects, please note they were done on codepen.io therefore code should be inserted there to make it work.
+These were my solutions for the projects, please note they were done on codepen.io therefore the mark-up should be inserted there to make it work.
 Only tools available with the course were used.